POWER SHIFT LOOMS AS MAX VERSTAPPEN POUNCES ON MCLAREN’S COSTLY MISTAKES

 "But with the automobile, we managed to find a good way.
 That is how easy it is.

-McLaren is struggling since Piastri and Norris are now fighting at two consecutive races, team orders continue to be a nuisance, and Red Bull's competitive comeback is now apparent.
+McLaren has been struggling since Piastri and Norris are now fighting at two consecutive races, team orders continue to be a nuisance, and Red Bull's competitive comeback is now apparent.
 In championship run-ins, this is nothing new.
 Although McLaren would point out that it is merely "threatening" to do so—it has not yet, and it might not—it is threatening to ruin their attempt to win both championships.

 The McLarens' really sticky patch—Norris's engine shutting down at Zandvoort, Piastri crashing out in Baku, and the two of them being eliminated in the same incident during the Austin sprint—has greatly aided Verstappen, who is currently on a roll and catching up.
 Because of this, Verstappen has amassed more points than the two McLarens combined since the summer break.

-If Piastri and Norris' seasons remain as resilient as they have been, Verstappen's streak will not simply continue; the massive points swings will continue.
+If Piastri's and Norris' seasons remain as resilient as they have been, Verstappen's streak will not simply continue; the massive points swings will continue.
 Additionally, he still requires assistance because time is running out.

 There are 141 points up for grabs after two sprints and five grand prix.
-It will be very challenging for Verstappen to win every race, and even if he does, he will only be 37 points ahead of Piastri if Piastri finishes second in each of the five grand prix and the final two sprints.
+It will be very challenging for Verstappen to win every race, and even if he does, he will only be 37 points ahead of Piastri if Piastri finishes second in each of the five Grand Prix and the final two sprints.
 Verstappen is therefore not entirely in charge of his own fate.

 However, the two McLarens taking points off one another might provide Verstappen with the assistance he still requires.
 The theoretical Verstappen gain increases by three points in each grand prix and by one additional point in each of the two sprints if Norris continues to outpace Piastri.
 Perhaps more if cars like Mercedes and Ferrari can swerve on some of the remaining tracks.